twosigma/git-meta/doc/architecture.md

 Git submodules come the closest: they do provide the technical ability to solve the problem, but are very difficult to use and lack some of the desired features.
-With git-meta, we build on top of Git submodules to provide the desired functionality leveraging existing Git commands.
+With git-meta, we build on top of Git submodules to provide the desired functionality by leveraging only existing Git commands.

 # Git-meta Architecture